Supriyasingh22/CareQuest---A-HealthCare-Recommender-System/README.md

 Follow these steps if you're looking to understand your WhatsApp conversations:

-1. Access CareQuest Portal: Visit the CareQuest portal by following this link: CareQuest - A Healthcare Recommendation System.
+1. Access CareQuest Portal: Visit the CareQuest portal by following this link: [CareQuest - A Healthcare Recommendation System](https://carequest-a-healthcare-recommender.onrender.com/)
 2. Input Symptoms: On the CareQuest web interface, you'll find a form where you can enter your symptoms.
 Fill in the symptoms you're experiencing.
 You can also provide optional time preferences if relevant.
 3. Generate Recommendations: After entering your symptoms, click the "Generate Recommendation" button.
 CareQuest will process your input using machine learning algorithms to predict potential diseases.
 4. Review Recommendations: CareQuest will display the predicted diseases and recommend specialized doctors based on the identified diseases.
 Review the recommendations carefully to decide on the next steps for your healthcare needs.